 Recognizing that college offered my first opportunity to fully indulge my passion I logically chose to head south to Charleston, South Carolina, a city abound with historic architecture and early American history.
 Eventually the bright lights and metropolis of Chicago called me north and I seized the opportunity to expand my repertoire via a double major in architectural history and urban planning.
 I graduated from DePaul University in 1999 and soon took a great position with the Chicago Architecture Foundation working to promote the public’s understanding and appreciation of Chicago’s legendary architecture and urban planning.
 While in Chicago my appreciation of history evolved to include the architectural legacy of even the most recent skyscraper.
 Thus I decided Chicago was the best place for me to return to school for a degree in Historic Preservation.
 In 2006 I graduated from the School of the Art Institute of Chicago with a Master of Science degree uniquely combining equal parts conservation, architectural history and preservation planning.

 Since graduate school I have worked primarily in the for-profit sector at architecture firms as an archivist and preservationist.
-For two different firms I used my knowledge of architecture, preservation and archiving to use enhancing their promotional efforts.
+For two different firms I put my knowledge of architecture, preservation and archiving to use enhancing their promotional efforts.
 In the spring of 2009 I seized an opportunity to return to my roots as an independent consultant in architectural history and preservation.